UK Stocks-Factors to watch on Thursday, Sept 11

 * Renault drops as CEO targeted in diesel probe (Adds closing prices)

-LONDON, Sept 11 Britain's FTSE 100 index is seen edging higher at the open on Thursday, with September futures on the index up 0.3 percent at 0625 GMT.
+LONDON, Sept 11 Britain's FTSE 100 index is seen opening 19 points higher, or 0.3 percent, on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * RBS, LLOYDS, SSE : Fifty-three percent of Scots intend to vote against splitting away from the United Kingdom in next week's referendum, a poll showed late on Wednesday.